Skip to main content

 5. Check that any electrical appliances are safe and in good working order.
 The landlord should maintain any appliances they have supplied.

 6. Read our top tips to reduce your risk of having a fire in your home.
-You may also want to book a home safety visit.

 You can read our advice for landlords and letting agents to see what your landlord needs to have in place.